jayz28/Analog_Bridge/DummyRepeater/README.md

 Use remotecontrold to select reflector and band.

-Replace file X with file Y
+Replace OpenDV/DummyRepeater/DummyRepeater/DummyRepeaterThread.cpp with DummyRepeaterThread.cpp from this repository